Trøndelag: Trøndelag

+Other municipalities

+Kristiansund Municipality in Møre og Romsdal held a referendum on 17 January 2022 on whether to move from Møre og Romsdal to Trøndelag, which was rejected; 36.77% voted to move, while 63.23% voted to stay.
+Similar referendums were hosted and rejected the preceding autumn in Aure Municipality on 13 September 2021 (45% to move, 51% to stay), and in Smøla Municipality on 26 September 2021 (27.24% to move, 70.23% to stay).

+Bindal Municipality in Nordland was originally decreed by Stortinget on 8 June 2017 to become part of Nærøysund (and thus become part of Trøndelag), but the decision was reversed after another hearing on 21 November 2017, well in advance of Nærøysund becoming a municipality on 1 January 2020.

 Culture

 Arts

 The region's official theatre is the Trøndelag Teater in Trondheim.
-At Stiklestad in Verdal, the historical play called The Saint Olav Drama has been played each year since 1954.
+At Stiklestad in Verdal Municipality, the historical play called The Saint Olav Drama has been played each year since 1954.
 It depicts the last days of Saint Olaf.

 Jazz on a very high level is frequently heard in Trondheim, due to the high-level jazz education in Trondheim at Institutt for musikk (NTNU).
 Trondheim is also the national centre of rock music; the popular music museum Rockheim opened there in 2010.
 Trøndelag is known for its local variety of rock music, often performed in local dialect, called "trønderrock".

 Several institutions are nationally funded, including the internationally acclaimed Trondheim Symphony Orchestra, Trondheim Soloists, Olavsfestdagene and Trondheim Chamber Music Festival.

 Food and drink

 The region is popularly known for its moonshine homebrew, called heimbrent or heimert.
 Although officially prohibited, the art of producing as pure homemade spirits as possible still has a strong following in parts of Trøndelag.
 Traditionally the spirit is served mixed with coffee to create a drink called karsk.
 The strength of the coffee varies, often on a regional basis.
 The mixing proportions also depend on the strength of the spirit with more coffee being used for spirit with higher alcohol content.
 In southern regions, people tend to use strong filter coffee, while in the north they typically serve karsk with as weak coffee as possible.

 The "official dish" of the region is sodd which is made from diced sheep or beef meat and meatballs in boiled stock.
-The Norwegian Grey Troender sheep is an endangered breed of domesticated sheep that originated from Trøndelag in the late 19th century.
-There are currently approximately 50 individual animals remaining and efforts are being made to revive the breed.